DalavanCloud/netineti/README.rst

 ~~~~~~~~~~~~~~~~~~~~

 .. code:: python

     from neti.neti_neti_trainer import NetiNetiTrainer
     from neti.neti_neti import NetiNeti

-    if __name__ == '__main__':
     print "Running NetiNeti Training, it might take a while..."

     nnt = NetiNetiTrainer()
     nn = NetiNeti(nnt)

     print nn.find_names("A frog-killing fungus known as Batrachochytrium
     dendrobatidis, or Bd, has already led to the decline of more than 200
     amphibian species including the now extinct-in-the-wild Panamanian
     golden frog.")

 RESTful API Usage
 ~~~~~~~~~~~~~~~~~